October has been a difficult month for me both professionally and personally.

 The weekends have been busy with patching, on-call work and other projects that somehow bled into so-called off-hours.

-And lastly, and certainly not least, something that been building for the past two years or so has happened: The The Former Wife and I separated.
+And lastly, and certainly not least, something that been building for the past two years or so has happened: My wife and I separated.

 I could go into the details and the analysis of what happened and why.